Procedure Guide ·Luxating Patella Surgery ·2026

 Bilateral Exclusion Trap

 Some insurers treat bilateral luxating patella as a single condition.
-If one knee was affected before enrollment, both knees may be excluded.
-Others treat each knee separately.
-Check your policy's bilateral condition clause before enrolling.
+If one knee was affected before enrollment, both may be excluded.
+Others treat each separately.
+Check bilateral clause before enrolling.

 🇺🇸 US Pet Insurance Guide